jjvanzon/JJs-Reference-Architecture/Code Style.md

 </td></tr></table>

 Reason:
-`Exception` handling is more performance intensive than might be anticipated.
+`Exception` handling is more performance intensive than might be expected.
 Compared to an `if` statement.
 When no `exception` goes off, `exception` handling might perform well, but when an `exception` goes off, quite a few things happen, like gathering stack trace information.

 #### No Inferrable Type Arguments